petr-kalinin/progtexts2/python_basics_en/1_if.rst

     else:
         print("open window")

-But here it's possible to get rid of nested ``if``s via the opposite check: isn't Masha better open the window?
+But here it's possible to get rid of nested ``if``-s via the opposite check: isn't Masha better open the window?
 ::
     t_in = int(input())
     t_out = int(input())